 Applications

 As a volunteer, you will be required to complete a Volunteer Application.
 Specific programs may also require supplemental forms.
-If you are participating as a volunteer in a one time event, you will need to fill out the Event Volunteer Form, providing us with your contact information and emergency contact information.
+If you are participating as a volunteer in a one-time event, you will need to fill out the Event Volunteer Form, providing us with your contact information and emergency contact information.

 Interviews

 Most ongoing volunteer positions require an interview with the Volunteer Program Director.
 Interviews help volunteers clarify the responsibilities of the opportunity and help supervisors decide if the prospective volunteer is a good fit.
-If you are participating as a volunteer in a one time event, then an interview before the event may not be necessary.
+If you are participating as a volunteer in a one-time event, then an interview before the event may not be necessary.

 References & Background Check